KausarAhmadTasin/pixArts/README.md

 - **Art Gallery**: Explore a diverse collection of artworks from various artists.
 - **CRUD Operations**: Users can add, edit, and delete their own artworks.
 - **Responsive Design**: Seamless experience across devices.
-- **Notifications**: Real-time alerts and notifications for user actions.

 ## Technologies Used